- January 27, 2022

 Teams Data is More Than Just Chat

-One of the complicating factors in extending data retention policies to Teams is that Teams creates many different data objects from its various top-level capabilities.
-For example, simple chat content can be divided up into three different capabilities:
+A notable challenge in extending data retention policies to Teams is that Teams generates a plethora of data objects through its various functionalities.
+For example, even simple chat content can be categorized into three distinct capabilities:

 - 1 to 1 chat